 Put a supportive pillow under your head to align the spine better and not put any additional strain on your shoulders.
 Sleeping without a pillow puts a strain in the neck and will make shoulder pain much worse.

 Sleep on your opposite side with a pillow behind your back so you don’t roll over in your sleep.

 A pillow between your knees, if you’re a side sleeper, will align the hips.
 A pillow under your knees if you’re a back sleeper will help to support your lower back.

-The best mattress for shoulder pain offers superior pressure relief that supports your body weight and comfortably aligns your spine and hips.
+The best mattress for shoulder pain offers superior pressure relief that supports your body weight and comfortably aligns your spine and hips such as our hybrid mattress for side sleepers.
 Sleeping on an old and uncomfortable mattress could be exacerbating your shoulder pain at night.

 How do you sleep at night?
 If you’re a side sleeper who sleeps on their left side, pain in left shoulder blade could be eased by sleeping on your opposite side.
 Remember to put a pillow behind your back to prevent you from rolling over to the affected shoulder in your sleep.